Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: High-energy emission from Young Star Clusters from Gaia DR2

 \subsection{Gamma-ray emission}

 For all of the selected SCs in our sample, we evaluate the expected hadronic $\gamma$-ray emission from the wind-blown bubble.
-In order to account for the uncertainties in our model, we define \emph{minimal} and \emph{maximal} models as follows.
-In the \emph{minimal} model, corresponding to our \emph{baseline} scenario, we only account for particles accelerated at the WTS in the Kraichnan diffusion regime, using the wind luminosity as estimated in \citep{celli2023} and the density profile without shell fragmentation.
+To account for model uncertainties, we define \emph{minimal} and \emph{maximal} models as follows.
+In the \emph{minimal} model, corresponding to our \emph{baseline} scenario, we only account for particles accelerated at the WTS in the Kraichnan diffusion regime, using the wind luminosity as estimated in \citep{celli2023}.
 For the \emph{maximal} model, we instead assume a wind luminosity 3 times larger, to account for the SC mass uncertainty discussed above.
-In addition, for the \emph{maximal} model we also include the contribution due to SNRs as well as an increased bubble density due to shell fragmentation.
-For all models, the acceleration efficiency is fixed to $\xi_{\rm cr}= 0.1$.
-The ISM density, relevant for the expansion of the wind during the early history of the SC, is derive individually for each cluster from mass-radius relations of the parent GMCs \citep{Menchiari_PhD:2023}.
-We use two bracketing of such relations to account for uncertainty in the ISM density, with \cite{Sun2024} for the \emph{baseline} and \cite{Chen2020} for the \emph{maximal} scenarios, typically resulting in values from few to tens of particles per cm$^3$ (see appendix \ref{sec:AppDens} for more detail).
+In addition, for the \emph{maximal} model we also include the contribution due to SNe.
+For all models, the acceleration efficiency is fixed to $\xi_{\rm cr}= 0.05$.
+The ISM density, relevant for the expansion of the wind during the early history of the SC, is derived individually for each cluster from mass-radius relations of the parent GMCs \citep{Menchiari_PhD:2023}.
+We use two such relations to account for uncertainty in the ISM density, with \cite{Chen2020} for the \emph{baseline} and \cite{Larson1981} for the \emph{maximal} scenarios, typically resulting in values from few to tens of particles per cm$^3$ (see appendix \ref{sec:AppDens}).